Christopher Jones, MD

 How long will I stay in the hospital?

 Patients enter the hospital in the morning, have the surgery, and are sent home the same day.
 This is called outpatient surgery.

 What about complications?

 Shoulder surgery is a complex and delicate process designed to repair damaged structures deep within the human body.
 Complications can occur, but fortunately are rare.
 The most common complication involves injury to nerves around the shoulder.
-Usually these occur due to pressure or stretching caused as we attempt to see the joint’s interior.
+Usually, these occur due to pressure or stretching caused as we attempt to see the joint’s interior.
 These usually go away in 2 days to 6 weeks.
 This occurs in less than 1% of patients.
-Permanent injury that results in diminished use, function or feeling in the extremity can occur but is exceedingly rare.
-Infection can occur in 1-2% of patients and may require oral antibiotics, antibiotics by injection or, rarely, repeat surgery.
+A permanent injury that results in diminished use, function, or feeling in the extremity can occur but is exceedingly rare.
+Infection can occur in 1-2% of patients and may require oral antibiotics, antibiotics by injection, or, rarely, repeat surgery.

 This type of surgery is successful about 90% of the time.
 The operation is most successful at relieving pain.
 What is harder to accomplish is the return to vigorous overhead use of the arm in work or sports.
 Whether you can return to your previous level is an individual matter and depends on multiple factors including: